Privatization Issues in Corrections

 Privatization occurs in both federal and state prisons.
 Privatization takes place when a private, for-profit company is contracted by a government agency and provides the detention center as well as healthcare, meals and maintenance.
 In recent decades there has been a push to privatize prisons and jails in order to reduce cost.
 This is a controversial area of thought due to the fact that companies do not have the same vested interest in justice and protecting society as public service workers.
 This opposition to privatization is answered by proponents who claim that privatization is less expensive and can be governed by placing regulations on the industry the same as any other business.
 An examination of these arguments reflects that there are some serious considerations that need to be addressed in the privatization of corrections facilities.

 One of the major arguments raised by the US Department of Justice is the fact that when the object of criminal justice becomes focused on making money, then this can create conflicts of interest as well as unethical situations.
 This problem with privatization has a large amount of evidence to support it.
 Historically, whenever private firms come into play with the justice system there is negative consequences (Department of Justice, 2001).
 Throughout the 1800s and early 1900s, prisons were frequently a source of corruption due to companies being involved with using prisoners as laborers (Department of Justice, 2001).
 Prison wardens and administrators frequently used prisoners for contract labor (Department of Justice, 2001).
-Similarly, in 2011 a privatized prison company was providing kickbacks to a judge in order to fill beds in the facility (Pavlo, 2011).
-The judge was filling the detention center with juveniles, whether they deserved to be there or not, in order to receive money (Pavlo, 2011).
+Similarly, in 2011 a privatized prison company was providing kickbacks to a judge in order to fill beds in the facility whether kids deserved to be there or not (Pavlo, 2011).

 Another issue raised by the Justice Department is the fact that most private prisons are designed with cost cutting strategies rather than the long term goals of rehabilitation.
 Ultimately, a private prison is more at risk of creating larger long term recidivism rates due to the fact that these companies profit by housing prisoners- it is not in the interest of private prisons to rehabilitate.